David Siu

-David Siu Chung-hang (born 24 February 1964) is a former Hong Kong TVB actor.
+David Siu Chung-hang is a former Hong Kong TVB actor.
 He is best known for his role as Ting How-hai (丁孝蟹) in the 1992 TVB series The Greed of Man.
-He entered TVB in 1987 and starred in a number TV series including Behind Silk Curtains, A Trial of Lifetime, Bet On Fate, The Greed of Man, The Link, and Remembrance.
+He entered TVB in 1987 and starred in a number TV series including Behind Silk Curtains, A Trial of Lifetime, Bet On Fate, The Link, and Remembrance.
 In 1994, he turned to work for ATV and devoted himself to running a 4-wheel drive conversion shop in Hong Kong.

 Biography

-David Siu was born in Hong Kong on 24 February 1964.
+David Siu was born in Hong Kong.
 He comes from a middle-class family.
 Before joining Hong Kong entertainment, he had graduated the architecture major at Polytechnic University in San Francisco, United States.
 He worked as an interior designer at a company in Hong Kong.
-In addition, he studied politice strategies at Berkeley University, USA.
+In addition, he studied political strategies at Berkeley University, USA.

 Career

-David Siu entered Hong Kong showbiz in the late 80s, as a trainee of the 17th TVB acting class in 1987, in company with the Hong Kong "Heavenly King" Aaron Kwok.
+David Siu entered showbusiness in Hong Kong in the late 80s, as a trainee of the 17th TVB acting class in 1987, in company with the Hong Kong "Heavenly King" Aaron Kwok.

-The road to stardom of David Siu was quite lucky and smooth.
-In 1987, TVB held a talent contest to select actors.
-Be supported by his friends, he entered for the contest.
-Eventually, he won the champion in the contest.
-Immediately thereafter, TVB invited him sign up with them.
-Siu also wanted to give it a try, so he resigned the first job to become an actor.
+In 1987, TVB held a talent contest to select actors, which Siu won.
+TVB invited him sign up with them, so he resigned the first job to become an actor.

-Joining the entertainment less than one year, thanks to his good-looking appearance and ideal height, he impressed film producers.
-TVB promoted him actively through leading roles in many TV series.
-For about five years he participated in 20 series including: Behind Silk Curtains, The Tribulation of Life, Mo Min Kap Sin Fung, A triad of lifetime, Three in a crowd, The Ruin Of War, Impossible dream, The Enforcer's Experience, A Time of Taste, Land of condor, The Greed of Man, The Link, and Remembrance.
-Among them, the role Ting How-hai (丁孝蟹) in the 1992 TVB classic series The Greed of Man is his featured role in his career.
+TVB promoted him actively through leading roles in many TV series, including: Behind Silk Curtains, The Tribulation of Life, Mo Min Kap Sin Fung, A Triad of Lifetime, The Greed of Man, The Link, and Remembrance.
+The role of Ting How-hai (丁孝蟹) in the 1992 TVB series The Greed of Man is the most prominent role of his career.